zahidabbas12/Django/README.md

 2. **Project 2 - Blog Project**
    A blog application developed by following Dave Gray's tutorial.
 This project covers CRUD operations, user authentication, and the use of Django's admin interface for managing blog posts.

-3. **Project 5 - SaaS Foundations **
-   Currently working on the SaaS Foundations project, following the tutorial by Coding for Entrepreneurs.
-This project is focused on building a Software as a Service (SaaS) application, covering more advanced Django concepts such as subscription models, user management, and billing integration.

 ## Key Concepts Learned

 - Django Models, Views, and Templates (MVT)